mitsuba-renderer/drjit/docs/cflow.rst

 understand how it modifies the variables ``i`` and ``j``, but without doing any actual computation.
 Even the number of loop iterations is unknown at this point.
-All of these details are postponed to when the traced computation actually runs on the target device.
+All of these details are postponed to when the traced computation actually runs on the target device (e.g., the GPU).

 The implication of this design is that ``i`` and ``j`` are *symbols* that don't have explicit values within the loop body, which is why the ``print()``